 - 1. Prior to July 1, the budget is prepared by the Superintendent to be adopted by the School Board. - 2.
 Budgets for General, Special Revenue and Debt Service funds are adopted on a basis consistent with accounting principles generally accepted in the United States of America (GAAP). - 3.
-Budgeted amounts are as originally adopted, or as amended. - Budget appropriations lapse at year end. - 5.
+Budgeted amounts are as originally adopted, or as amended. - 4.
+Budget appropriations lapse at year end. - 5.
 The legal level of budgetary control is the department level. - 6.
 The District does not use encumbrance accounting.

-The District amended the originally adopted budget for the General fund, Food Service fund, Community Service fund and the Building Construction fund in the current year to account for increased expenses related to a raise in enrollment, increased food costs, a new DEED grant and fire damage.
+The District amended the originally adopted budget for the General fund, Food Service fund, Community Service fund, Building Construction fund, and the Debt Service Fund in the current year to account for increased expenses related to COVID response and related grants, increased food costs, the restructuring of buildings to 7-12 and the resulting reallocation of students between buildings, the running of the summer food program for the entire school year, the renewal of the DEED grant for 2021.